Separating fact from fiction

 “The only exercise I excel at is jumping to conclusions.” – James Nathan Miller

 In today’s world, it is not always easy to differentiate between fact and fiction.
-For example, about 25 years ago I flew to San Diego, California, to prepare a witness for his trial testimony.
+For example, about 25 years ago I flew to San Diego, California to prepare a witness for his trial testimony.
 It was late afternoon when I checked into my motel.
-If I remember correctly, my room was located on the seventh or eighth floor, and it had a balcony that I could easily access through a large sliding door.
+If I remember correctly, my room was located on the 7th or 8th floor and it had a balcony that I could easily access through a large sliding door.

 I was unpacking my carryon when I heard the sound of a handgun being fired.
 Having been born and raised in the wilds of Wyoming I was very familiar with such a sound.
 I cautiously crept out onto the balcony, looked down upon the street below me, and saw a man with a handgun chasing and shooting at another man.